-resulttype funcname ( parameterlist ) := EMBED( language, code [: TIME [(label)]]);
+resulttype funcname (parameterlist) := EMBED(language, code [: TIME [(label)]]);

 resulttype The ECL return value type of the function. funcname The ECL definition name of the function. parameterlist A comma separated list of the parameters to pass to the function. language The name of the programming language being embedded.
-A language sup- port module for that language must have been installed in your plugins direc- tory.
-Modules are provided for languages such as Java, R, Javascript, and Python.
+A language support module for that language must have been installed in your plugins directory.
+Modules are provided for languages such as Java and Python.
 You can write your own pluggable language support module for any language not already supported by using the supplied ones as examples or starting points. code The source code to embed.
 TIME Tracks timing of an external function call or embedded source code and reports them back as metrics to the user. label Optional.
 A string constant containing the name to associate with the timer.
 If omitted, the default is used.

 The EMBED structure makes it possible to add in-line language code to your ECL.
-This is similar to the BEGINC++ structure, but available for any language with a pluggable language support module installed, such as R, Javascript, and Python.
+This is similar to the BEGINC++ structure, but available for any language with a pluggable language support module installed, such as Java and Python.
 Others may follow or people can write their own using the supplied ones as templates/examples/starting points.
-This may be used to write Javascript, R, or Python code, but is not usable with Java code (use the IMPORT function for Java code).
+This is not usable with Java code (use the IMPORT function for Java code).